bbenchoff/AGaMEMnon/docs/STATUS.md

 (open uncompressed boot without the factory baseline) remains tracked, unshipped work.

+See [the provenance notice](../NOTICE.md) for the licensing and redistribution boundary around the baseline, derived databases, external tools, and vendor documentation.

 ## Fabric features

 | Feature | State | Supported boundary |